Say No to the Single Story

 Our goal for the Treetops Book Club is to dismiss narrow preconceptions we may hold about certain groups, cultures, and ideas, and to broaden our understanding by learning through specific stories from authentic, unique, multifaceted individuals.
 The book club selections and discussions will center around this theme, and through meaningful dialogue within our own community, we will restore humanity to those we may have stolen it from by oversimplifying them with a single story.

-We meet once per quarter at The 906 to discuss the book selected together by Treetops staff and KDL librarians.
+We meet once per quarter at The 906 to discuss the book selected together by Treetops staff and Book Club members.
 Click the link below to join us next time!
 In the meantime, check out our past books and discussion questions.